Acting Chief Executive and Monitoring Officer

 Commissioner’s Officer for Crime, Offending and Justice – Chris Guttridge

 Communications and community engagement

-As part of her statutory responsibilities, the PCC carries out extensive consultation and engagement.
-OPCC staff organise and support engagement as well as helping to ensure issues discussed are fed back to the force, feature in service planning and are built into future service development.
+As part of his statutory responsibilities, the PCC carries out extensive consultation and engagement.
+OPCC staff organise and support engagement.

-The PCC communicates widely via the website, social media, a monthly newsletter and other media.
+The PCC also communicates with the public via the website, social media, a monthly newsletter and other media.

 Commissioner’s Officer for Consultation and Engagement – Sarah Wilson (part time)

 Support Officer for Communications and PCC Services – Judith Dunn

 Strategic Media Advisor (call-off contract) – Ian Cross

 This team deals with telephone enquiries and correspondence.
 As a result, an important part of their job is public casework.